Spud Rowsell

-Peter "Spud" Rowsell (born 1944-2021) was a yachtsman and boatbuilder based in Exmouth, Devon, England.
+Peter "Spud" Rowsell (1943–2021) was a yachtsman and boatbuilder based in Exmouth, Devon, England.
 Amongst many racing successes, Rowsell won the Merlin Rocket Class Championships at Abersoch Wales in 1978, crewed by Jon Turner, with a series of results which have not been surpassed by any later Champion of the Class.
 Rowsell was in partnership with Phil Morrison as Rowsell Morrison for about 15 years.